MyCryptoHQ/tx-categorize/README.md

 # tx-categorize

 ### Description
-tx-categorize is a tool to parse txs to auto-categorize them based on some traits.
+tx-categorize is a tool to parse & auto-categorize Ethereum transactions based on some schema-defined traits.